 Passive Income and Pass-Through Deductions

-Our tax tip regarding passive income for property sellers in Central Florida is to take advantage of the passive income deduction; in other words, you don’t physically work to earn this income.
+Our tax tip regarding passive income for property sellers in Orlando is to take advantage of the passive income deduction; in other words, you don’t physically work to earn this income.
 In addition, under specific rules, the pass-through deduction allows you to deduct 20 percent of business income.

-Property sellers in Central Florida can deduct depreciation, which is the loss of value to the structure over time.
+Property sellers in Orlando can deduct depreciation, which is the loss of value to the structure over time.
 So naturally, the IRS has a checklist for this deduction that filers must meet as well.

-Why not find out how we can help you build your investment portfolio in Central Florida?
+Why not find out how we can help you build your investment portfolio in Orlando?
 We’re happy to answer any questions with no obligation.
 Contact Local Home Investment LLC at (877) 544-9192 today!